michaelsevilla/malacology-popper/paper/paper.md

 layouts would benefit a workload, but unless the system can provide such a transformation, the option is left off the table.

+### Software Changes

+As a last resort, the application developer can introduce changes to the storage system itself.
+This endeavour is especially difficult because the developer must first familiarate themselves with the storage system, and even if they manage to make the necessary changes, they must get their changes upstream for that specific project or become mantainer for their in-house version.
+Being a maintainer means they re-base their versions against new versions of the storage system and address any bugs for their branched code.
+A successful example of this is the work that focused on HDFS scalability for metadata-intensive workloads [@shvachko_hdfs_2010].
+This has lead to modifications to its architecture or API [@balmin:sigmod2012-clydesdale] to improve performance.

 \begin{table}[ht]
 \caption{
     A variety of RADOS object storage classes exist to expose interfaces